 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed Visitors & spread of Covid-19 virus All building users, visitors/ parents, contractors/main tenance personnel Infection spread leading to serious respiratory illness, death Visitors to the premises will be discouraged and meetings held remotely where possible.
-Visitors will be by appointment only.
-In instances where we need to use other essential professionals such as social workers, speech and language therapists or counsellors, or professionals to support delivery of a child's EHC plan, we will assess whether the professionals need to attend in person or can do so virtually.
-If they need to attend in person, they should closely follow the protective measures in the school, and the number of attendances should be kept to a minimum.
-Where possible to do so, social distancing should be maintained.
-We will consider how to manage other visitors to the site, such as contractors, and ensure that the risks associated with managing contractors, visitors, catering staff and deliveries, as well as cleaning staff on site who may be working throughout the school and across different groups, are addressed.
+Date completed delivery of a child's EHC plan, we will assess whether the professionals need to attend in person or can do so virtually.
+If they need to attend in person, they should closely follow the protective measures in the school, wash hands frequently, keep the number of attendances to a minimum, where possible to do so, social distancing should be maintained.
+Sessions run by external providers which are not directly required for children's health, safety and wellbeing, should be suspended.
+Guidance on visits from music, dance and drama peripatetic teachers can be found under 'Curriculum' above.
+The presence of any additional members of staff will be agreed on a weekly basis, rather than a daily basis, to limit contacts, where possible.
+Other Visitors We will consider how to manage other visitors to the site, such as contractors, and ensure that the risks associated with managing contractors, visitors, catering staff and deliveries, as well as cleaning staff on site who may be working throughout the school and across different groups, are addressed.
 This will require close cooperation between both school and the other relevant employers.
 We will have discussions with key contractors about the school's control measures and ways of working as part of planning for the autumn term.
 Site guidance on physical distancing and hygiene is explained to visitors on or before arrival.
-Access to contractors/external maintenance personnel should be by appointment only and wherever possible, arranged after school, holidays or weekends to reduce contact with others and appropriate hygiene and social distancing arrangements are followed (including in an emergency situation where access is required urgently to Undertake effective liaison with contractors BEFORE they attend site - ask contractors to provide key information in relation to how they are managing infection control, (risk assessments) and any control measures we have in place which we expect them to follow will be shared with them either in advance or on immediate arrival.
+Access to contractors/external maintenance personnel should be by appointment only and wherever possible, arranged after school, holidays or weekends to reduce contact with others and appropriate hygiene and social distancing arrangements are followed (including in an emergency situation where access is required urgently to Undertake effective liaison with contractors BEFORE they attend site - ask contractors to provide key information in relation to how they are managing infection control (risk assessments) and any control measures we have in place which we expect them to follow will be shared with them either in advance or on immediate arrival.
 Contractors should be working to Construction Leadership Council - Site-Operating-Procedures